andrea-tonali/msk/msk/README.md

 ./init.sh
 ```

 The application (i.e. Airflow) will be available at http://localhost:8080.
+Once the application is running, you can trigger the `msk_denormalize_patient_journey` DAG to start the ETL process or wait for the hourly schedule.

 [DAG](./dags/msk_denormalize_patient_journey.py) will be executed every hour.